matthew-lowery/ML_Stanford/README.md

 from learning curves & what not

 ### ex6
-using SVMs to build a spam email classifier
+use SVMs to build a spam email classifier

+### ex7
+implement K-means clustering algorithm to compress an image (finding 16 most common colors from RGB encoding and storing each pixel as an index of the 16);
+use PCA to find a low-dimensional representation of face images